soto-nicole/sem-coursework/use-cases/use-case-9.md

 ### Preconditions

-We know the languages we want to limit population data to.
+- We know the area we want to limit population data to:
+    - Specific region within a continent
-Database contains current world population numbers and data about the number of individuals who speak each language.
+- Database contains current world city population numbers, including regions.
+- The system has the functionality to sort cities based on their population sizes (largest to smallest)

 ### Success End Condition

-A report is available for Marketing to view number of speakers of the language and use for future marketing and translation efforts globally.
+A report is available for X to view population data and use in reporting to wider company.

 ### Failed End Condition

-No population language data is found and a report cannot be produced.
+No population data is found and a report cannot be produced.

 ### Primary Actor

-Marketing Translator
+X

 ### Trigger

-A request for the business to increase the number of languages its advertisements and marketing campaigns can be translated into, with prioritisation to the most common languages worldwide.
+X

 ## MAIN SUCCESS SCENARIO

-1. Marketing team receive a request to find the languages with the most speakers in a specific area.
-2. Marketing Translator pinpoints the specific area of the world to receive spoken language data for.
-3. Marketing Translator extracts spoken language data for the required areas.
-4. Marketing Translator recommends the most spoken languages which could reach the most potential customers for the business in that given area.
+1.
+2.
+3.

 ## EXTENSIONS

-1.**Data does not exist**:

-- Marketing Translator informs the requester that the necessary data does not exist within the database.
+1.

 ## SUB-VARIATIONS